kepop1/react-native-starter/README.md

 # React Native Starter :star: _Yorkshire Edition_ :coffee:

-A React Native starter kit with the aim to implement scalable "gold star" standards from the get go.
+A React Native starter repo with the aim to implement scalable "gold star" standards from the get go.

 ## Intro